We have been working in Tanzania since 2001 to promote education, mentor girls, develop leaders, and transform communities.

 In its early years, AfricAid focused on providing scholarships and direct support to Tanzanian schools.
 In 2010, AfricAid adopted a more strategic approach to girls’ education to more holistically address the structural barriers facing even the most academically accomplished young women.
 Our new approach reflected the belief that young women, in particular those who have achieved entrance to upper secondary school, have incredible potential to become future leaders and catalysts for change in their communities.
 These young women, however, need additional skills, knowledge and confidence to reach their potential.
 It was from this knowledge that AfricAid’s flagship program, the Kisa Project, was born.

 AfricAid, Inc. is a registered 501(c)(3) nonprofit based in Denver, Colorado.
 In 2010, AfricAid Tanzania (TZ) was founded with the launch of the Kisa Project.
-The two organizations work in tandem: AfricAid, Inc. and the US Board have a strong focus on fundraising, and AfricAid TZ and the TZ Board focuses on program implementation.
+In 2020, AfricAid Tanzania became GLAMI (Girls Livelihood and Mentorship Initiative), a registered Tanzanian nonprofit.
+The two organizations work in tandem: AfricAid, Inc. and the US Board have a strong focus on fundraising and on sharing collective learnings to advance mentorship opportunities for girls; and GLAMI and the GLAMI Board focuses on program design, operation, implementation and measurement.

 OTHER PROJECTS AND PROGRAMS